macmetrep/macmetrep.github.io/guides/protocols/circadian-management.md

 ## Risky experiments

-These experiments are just ideas, and are put here for entertainment purposes.
+**⚠️ WARNING:** These experiments are just ideas, and are put here for entertainment purposes.
 They have risks and could be harmful to your health or injure you.

 ### Add a blacklight to your working room